http://www.mathedpage.org/space/index.html

 Resources

 You can download a presentation about the class, which includes among other things photos of student-created designs, Zome buildings, and symmetry in every day life.
 See also a shorter and more recent version of the talk, and finally a 2D version for teachers of grades 7-10.
-(Warning: these are large files.)
-The Cabri files below are also part of these presentations.
+The Cabri and Geogebra files below are also part of these presentations.

-Here are some materials I use in the course.
-Alas, I can't always do everything outlined below as time tends to run out.
+Here are some materials I used in the course.
+Alas, I couldn't always do everything outlined below as time tends to run out.

 Books